laurelschwulst/elventy-laurel/e/laurelschwulst.com.md

 It was launched on March 12, 2024.

 <div class="small-text">
-Thanks to Reuben Son, Jungsuh Rhee, Megan Pai, Jack Rieger, Peter Pelberg, Min Guhong, and AV for guidance.
+Thanks to Reuben Son, Jungsuh Rhee, Megan Pai, Jack Rieger, Peter Pelberg, Min Guhong, and Anthony Vine for guidance.
 And to <a href="https://www.gradientretreat.com/">Gradient Retreat</a>, a beautiful place Galiano Island near Vancouver, where this website had space to take root, Summer 2023, which I shared with Kelin Zhang, Omar Rizwan, Minkyoung Kim, Marie Otsuka, and Ansh Shukla.
 </div>